 Photo credit @ Crystal Rapinchuk

-Climb inside the Iron Furnace.
+10. Climb inside the Iron Furnace

 This impressive piece of history was in operation as the only working Iron Furnace in Illinois from 1837 to the 1880’s.
 It was, however, rebuilt in 1967.
 It produced 9 TONS of pig iron PER DAY which is an incredible feat even today!

-Looking for somewhere pretty centrally located on the eastern side of Shawnee National Forest?
-The Shawnee Forest Cabins are incredibly cozy and have PRIVATE HOT TUBS as well as a fireplace and full kitchen!
-You can walk to see Bigfoot and the Outpost from your cabin and you’re only 2 miles from Garden of the Gods!
+Looking for somewhere to stay at Shawnee National Forest?
+The Shawnee Forest Cabins are incredibly cozy and have private hot tubs as well as fireplaces and full kitchens!
+You can walk to Bigfoot and the Outpost from your cabin and you’re only 2 miles from Garden of the Gods!

 Thanks to my friend and colleague, Crystal Rapinchuk for attending a press trip on behalf of Travel Inspired Living and sharing her experience with us.
 Crystal loves to spend time outdoors, exploring caves and planning epic road trips with her family and sharing her experiences on ExplorationAmerica.com.